TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 8/Zechariah 8.7.md

 ---

-Thus saith Jehovah of hosts: Behold, I will save my people from the east country, and from the west country;
+Thus says Yahweh of Armies: "Behold, I will save my people from the east country, and from the west country;